Vets-Who-Code/march2021/phaseOneNotes/week_09.md

 - Sequential is in order while parallel means every operation is running at the same time.
 - Stateful apis put the responsibility of control on us.
 That is what SOAP would do.
 We want to give that control over to the user.
 ### Homework
-- go through the process of using node and SOAP
+- Go through the process of using node and SOAP
 - https://www.brcline.com/blog/how-to-perform-soap-requests-with-node-js
 - SOAP UI or POSTMAN to test API